Sidney Morgenbesser: Life and career

 Sidney Morgenbesser was born on September 22, 1921, in New York City and raised in Manhattan's Lower East Side.
 Morgenbesser undertook philosophical studies at the City College of New York, graduating in 1941.
 He then undertook rabbinic studies at the Jewish Theological Seminary of America, receiving his degree there in 1944.
 His Times obituarist notes that "He was ordained, lost his faith, and never tried too hard to find it again", swapping "belief for doubt rather than the certainty of atheism".

 Morgenbesser then pursued graduate study in philosophy at the University of Pennsylvania.
 There he obtained his M.A. in 1950 and, with a thesis titled Theories and Schemata in the Social Sciences, his Ph.D. in 1956.
 It was also at Pennsylvania that, Morgenbesser reports, he held his first teaching job in philosophy and met Hilary Putnam as a student.
 He would also teach at Swarthmore College and the Graduate Faculty of Political and Social Science of The New School for Social Research.

 In 1953, he came to work at the Bureau of Applied Social Research at Columbia University, joining the philosophy department in 1955.
 He was a Guggenheim Fellow in 1963, and by 1966 was made a full professor at Columbia.
 He was visiting professor at the Rockefeller University in 1967—1968 and also held visiting positions at Princeton University and the Hebrew University.
 In 1975 he was named the John Dewey Professor of Philosophy at Columbia, a position he held until his retirement, as emeritus, in 1991.
 He continued to occasionally teach as a special lecturer there until 1999.

-Morgenbesser's areas of expertise included the philosophy of social science, political philosophy, epistemology, and the history of American Pragmatism.
+Morgenbesser's areas of expertise included the philosophy of social science, political philosophy, epistemology, and the history of American pragmatism.
 He founded the Society for Philosophy and Public Affairs along with G. A. Cohen, Thomas Nagel and others.

-Morgenbesser appeared in an interview by Bryan Magee on the topic of American Pragmatism in 1987.
+Morgenbesser appeared in an interview by Bryan Magee on the topic of American pragmatism in 1987 as part of the series The Great Philosophers.

 He died on 1 August 2004 at St. Luke's-Roosevelt Hospital Center in Manhattan at the age of 82, from complications due to ALS.